january1073/yaml_with_python/README.md

 # yaml_with_python
-Extract YAML documents with Python.
+Parse, extract, and print YAML documents with Python.

 Required library:
 * YAML